cchaine/ECAP5-DPROC/docs/src/arch/5_architecture.rst

 .. requirement:: A_FUNCTIONAL_PARTITIONING_08

-  The hazard module shall handle the detection of data and control hazards as well as trigger the associated pipeline stalls and bubble drops.
+  The hazard module shall handle the detection of data and control hazards as well as trigger the associated pipeline stalls and pipeline drops.

 Hazard management
 -----------------